necojackarc/auto-request-review/README.md

 - You'd like to specify reviewers per author
 - You'd like to get all of the other team members to review
 - You'd like to keep code owners real code owners, not just reviewers
+- You'd like to randomly pick reviewers based on the conditions mentioned above

 Overall, if you'd like to request review to a certain set of members based on groups and/or files changed, this GitHub Action works best.